-You don't have to have a child of your own to get involved; all you need is unbridled enthusiasm and a passion for leading.
-We can help you get started.
+You don't have to have a child of your own to get involved; all you need is a passion for mentoring the next generation of leaders.
+We are ready to get you started!

 Troop Volunteer Roles